Configuration API¶

 PODCAST_SCRAPER_RSS_CACHE_DIR

-- Description: If set to a writable directory, the app reads cached RSS XML from disk when present and writes the feed body after a successful HTTP fetch and parse.
+- Description: If set to a writable directory, the scraping stage reads cached RSS XML from disk when present and writes the feed body after a successful HTTP fetch and parse.
 Reduces repeated downloads for the same feed URL (for example, many acceptance configs in one session).

 - Example: